Everything You Should See & Do at Adelaide Fringe Festival 2025

 Will & Woody: ‘Australia’s Tallest Tales’

 Mix102.3’s dynamic duo Will & Woody are bringing their national Drive show live to Fringe for one night only, and you’re invited!
 They’re on a mission to uncover Australia’s ‘Tallest Tales’ – we’re talking legendary stories that deserve a spot on stage.
-Following a brilliant evening in 2024, don’t miss the laughs and banter, and with the best tale taking home $10,000, you know these stories will be wild.
+Following a brilliant event in 2024, don’t miss the laughs and banter, and with the best tale taking home $10,000, you know these stories will be wild.

 Free entry, ticket registration required